Don't pick & choose, big fish should be also caught: Court to

 The CBI had booked Sterling Biotech, its directors Chetan Jayantilal Sandesara, Dipti Chetan Sandesara, Rajbhushan Omprakash Dixit, Nitin Jayantilal Sandesara and Vilas Joshi, chartered accountant Hemant Hathi, former director Andhra Bank Anup Garg and some unidentified persons in connection with the alleged bank fraud case.

-It had alleged that the company had taken loans of over Rs 5,000 crore from a consortium led by Andhra Bank which had turned into non-performing assets.
+It had alleged that the company had taken loans of over Rs 50 billion from a consortium led by Andhra Bank which had turned into non-performing assets.

-The FIR had also alleged that the total pending dues of the group companies were Rs 5,383 crore as on December 31, 2016.
+The FIR had also alleged that the total pending dues of the group companies were Rs 53.83 billion as on December 31, 2016.
 The ED had taken a cognisance of this FIR to file a money laundering case against them.

 RECOMMENDED FOR YOU